Lexin-Lu/Customer-Remediation-Orders-Web-Scraping/README.md

 ---

 ## Contact Information
-For questions or feedback, please contact: Lexin Lu (lexin.lu@oliverwyman.com)
+Code produced by Oliver Wyman.
+In case of any question or feedback,  please refer to: Lexin Lu (lexin.lu@oliverwyman.com)